lilyhanhub/World_Weather_Analysis/README.md

 The analysis is composed of three main stages:
 * Collect and analyze weather data across cities worldwide.
 * Create a customer travel destinations map based on clients' weather preferences.
-* Created a travel itinerary map based on clients' travel preferences.
+* Create a travel itinerary map based on clients' travel preferences.

 ## Results
 ### Weather Database